erb24/LE4PD-1/README.md

 Running the full LE4PD analysis (including saving the model to file) takes about 1 minute per 50 000 frames of trajectory data and scales approximately linearly up to 1 500 000 frames of trajectory data.
 These benchmarking data were generated running the code on the Comet supercomputer at the San Diego Supercomputing Center (https://www.sdsc.edu/support/user_guides/comet.html).

 # Caveats
 This implementation of the LE4PD code is still a work in progress.
-Right now, the code is only set up to perform an analysis of a trajectory of a single protein.
-That is, we have not yet added the ability to analyze protein complexes or an ensemble of structures from a PDB file.
+Right now, the code is only set up to perform an analysis of a trajectory of either a single protein or a complex of proteins.
+That is, we have not yet added the ability to analyze an ensemble of structures from a PDB file (as is described in the fourth reference in the list below).
 Coming soon!

-It is also highly probable that the f2py settings in the install.sh file will have to be tweaked based on individual machine architectures and installations.
+It is possible that the f2py settings in the install.sh file will have to be tweaked based on individual machine architectures and installations.

 # References